samdejong86/CAEN-v1730-DAQ/README.md

       -n NUM, --saveInterval     After NUM events, save a temporary file.
-                                 At the end of the run, these will be merged -r RECLEN, --reclen RECLEN Set number of samples recorded to RECLEN -a BASEADDRESS, --baseaddress BASEADDRESS
+                                 At the end of the run, these will be merged -r RECLEN, --reclen RECLEN Set number of samples recorded to RECLEN -d DURATION, --duration DURATION
-                                 Set digitizer base address to BASEADDRESS
-      -d DURATION, --duration DURATION
                                  Duration of the run.
 If an integer is specified, that many events are recorded.